kaatb/ng2boot/README.md

 ## Introduction
 This repo serves as a walking skeleton for a single gradle project containing a frontend with its backend.
 Just so you can get kickstarted in setting up a similar project, and don't have to mess about too much.

-It contains a [jenkinsfile](ng2boot.jenkinsfile) so you can create a Jenkins 2 pipeline job to get CI running.
+It contains a [jenkinsfile](ohana.jenkinsfile) so you can create a Jenkins 2 pipeline job to get CI running.

 This will build both UI and backend projects and package test run results from both JUnit and Karma.

 ## Deliverables
-On successful build, you'll have one ng2boot-0.0.1-SNAPSHOT.ear file, containing an ng2boot-rest.war and an ng2boot-ui.war.
+On successful build, you'll have one ohana-0.0.1-SNAPSHOT.ear file, containing an ohana-rest.war and an ohana-ui.war.

 It's safely deployable to a WildFly application server, because of the `jboss-deployment-structure`'s exclusions in the main projects [build.gradle](build.gradle).